min2ha/ukwa-site/content/target/67882/index.en.md

   "subject": "Brexit"
 }

-# British Ports Association: A Brexit Divident: Supporting Trade and Growth

 British ports call for a pragmatic deal with the EU on both customs and regulatory recognition that allows British, Irish, and other European businesses to get their goods across borders as quickly as possible.